justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-low-stock-activity/README.md

     }
 ```

+> In our example, we add a warning message that is added to Liferay's logs.
+>
-> The `cpInstance` object contains information about the item with low stock, that we can use.
-In our example, we are using it to get the SKU for the item to add to our warning message.
-To find more methods you can use with a `CPInstance`, see [CPInstance](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-product-api/src/main/java/com/liferay/commerce/product/model/CPInstance.java) and [CPInstanceModel](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-product-api/src/main/java/com/liferay/commerce/product/model/CPInstanceModel.java).
+> The `cpInstance` object contains information that we can use about the item with low stock.
+In our example, we use it to get the SKU for the item to add to our warning message.
+See [CPInstance](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-product-api/src/main/java/com/liferay/commerce/product/model/CPInstance.java) and [CPInstanceModel](https://github.com/liferay/com-liferay-commerce/blob/2.0.4/commerce-product-api/src/main/java/com/liferay/commerce/product/model/CPInstanceModel.java) to find more methods you can use with a `CPInstance`.

+#### Add the Language Key to `Language.properties`

-Lastly, define the language key for our activity's label.
-Add the key and its value to a [Language.properties](./liferay-j1e4.zip/j1e4-impl/src/main/resources/content/Language.properties) file within our module:
+Add the language key and its value to a [Language.properties](./liferay-j1e4.zip/j1e4-impl/src/main/resources/content/Language.properties) file within our module:

 ```
 log-a-warning-message=Log a Warning Message
 ```

+> See [Localizing Your Application](https://help.liferay.com/hc/en-us/articles/360018168251-Localizing-Your-Application) for more information.

 ## Conclusion